 WHY? because: Spotify.

 People no longer buy music when they love it because they have already paid for their Spotify, Apple Music or Pandora subscriptions…..
-OR they listen for FREE!
+OR they listen for FREE on Youtube, music blogs or on the countless other outlets where people listen!

 To sell music you will also need to build a loyal fan base and take care of fans with constant communication and great offers.